griptape-ai/griptape/README.md

 Second, configure an OpenAI client by [getting an API key](https://beta.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`. griptape uses [OpenAI Completions API](https://platform.openai.com/docs/guides/completion) to execute LLM prompts and to work with [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/index.html) data structures.

 With **griptape**, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
 You can also define structures as JSON objects and load them into **griptape** dynamically.
-Let's define a simple two-step pipeline that uses tools:
+Let's define a simple two-task pipeline that uses tools:

 ```python
 from decouple import config